ecordes/dynamicawsbuild/README.md

 # dynamicawsbuild
-Deploy scripts for dynamic runtime to was
+Deploy scripts for dynamic runtime to aws